xelatihy/yocto-gl/docs/yocto_gl.md

 many of them are well-defined only for float types.

 We support 2-4 dimensional generic matrices `mat<T, 2>`, `mat<T, 3>`,
-`mat<T, 4>`, with matrix-matrix and matrix-vector products, trasposes and inverses.
+`mat<T, 4>`, with matrix-matrix and matrix-vector products, transposes and inverses.
 Matrices are stored in column-major ordered and are accessed and constructed by column.

-To represent transformations, most of the library facilities prefer the use cooordinate frames, aka rigid transforms, represented as `frame<T, 3>`.
+To represent transformations, most of the library facilities prefer the use coordinate frames, aka rigid transforms, represented as `frame<T, 3>`.
-The structure store three coodinate axis and the frame origin.
-This is equivalenent to a rigid transform written as a column-major affine matrix.
+The structure store three coordinate axis and the frame origin.
+This is equivalent to a rigid transform written as a column-major affine matrix.
 Transform operations are better behaved with this representation.

 We represent coordinate bounds with axis-aligned bounding boxes in 1-4